codio/site/source/blog/articles/2014/12/new-codio-instant-environments.html.md

 ## "Instant Coding Environments" with Stacks & Starter Packs

-Central to that experience is the concept of instant coding environments with the launch of a library of pre-configured software stacks and starter packs, readily accessible to all our users.
+Central to that experience is the concept of instant coding environments with the launch of a library of pre-configured software Stacks and Starter Packs, readily accessible to all our users.
 Here our focus has been to remove as much wasted set up and configuration time as possible and to create a compelling resource to enhance your programming experience and inspire new learning and creativity.

-Now when you visit the IDE – as well as seeing all your projects – you’ll also see “stacks” and “starter packs” in the main dashboard menu.
+Now when you visit the IDE – as well as seeing all your projects – you’ll also see Stacks and Starter Packs in the main dashboard menu.
 We’ve got stacks for LAMP, Angular, LEMP, Node, Grunt, Mongo Db, Python and Ruby on Rails, to name just a few.

 ![Stacks List](/img/docs/stacks_list.png)

 You can select from a Codio certified and pre-configured library of software (languages, databases and other components) and be coding in an instant.
-Each stack and starter pack comes with detailed descriptions and version history so you're always up to date.
+Each Stack and Starter pack comes with detailed descriptions and version history so you're always up to date.

-Alternatively, you can create your own stacks.
+Alternatively, you can create your own Stacks.

 ![Stacks Image](/img/docs/stacks_image.png)

-You can keep stacks private to your projects or publish a stack for the community - and if you can’t find or create the stack you need, let us know in the forum.
+You can keep Stacks private to your projects or publish a stack for the community - and if you can’t find or create the stack you need, let us know in the forum.

 ## Brand New Codio UI